 Diluted earnings (loss) per share related to the 2023 Notes is calculated using the if-converted method.
 The number of dilutive shares is based on the initial conversion rate associated with the 2023 Notes.
 The Convertible Note Hedge and Warrant Transactions are excluded in the calculation of diluted earnings (loss) per share because inclusion would be anti-dilutive.
 Specifically, the denominator of the diluted earnings (loss) per share calculation excludes the additional shares related to the warrants because the average price of the Company's common stock was less than the strike price of the warrants of \$80.91 per share.
-Prior to actual conversion, the Convertible Note Hedge Transactions are not considered in calculating diluted earnings per share, as their impact would be anti-dilutive.
+The Convertible Note Hedge Transactions are not considered in calculating diluted earnings (loss) per share as their impact would be anti-dilutive.